Explore MVC Scholarships

 The ability to pay for tuition, books and even rent often has a direct impact on student success.
-That’s why we encourage all students to regularly apply for scholarships and grants to help ease the financial burden of attending college.
-MVC students have the option to apply for annual scholarships offered by the RCCD Foundation, or to explore scholarship options from our partners.
+That’s why we encourage all students to regularly apply for scholarships to help ease the financial burden of attending college.
+MVC students have the option to apply for annual scholarships offered by the Riverside Community College District (RCCD) Foundation, or to explore scholarship options from community organizations.

 Your Scholarship Options

 Scholarships are financial aid awards designed to help you pay for your education.
 Scholarships can be a one-time award or renewable and may require that certain academic or demographic qualifications be met.